paralect/brod/README.md

 server acting as a _broker_.
 Some number of _consumers_ subscribe to a topic, and each published message is delivered to all consumers.

-Brod cluster consists of:
+Main Brod components are:
-  * [Brokers](Brokers) - set of nodes that store published messages
+  * [Brokers](/paralect/brod/wiki/Brokers) - set of nodes that store published messages
-  * Producers - set of nodes, that produce messages
+  * [Producers](/paralect/brod/wiki/Producers) - set of nodes, that produce messages
-  * Consumers - set of nodes, that consume messages
+  * [Consumers](/paralect/brod/wiki/Consumers) - set of nodes, that consume messages
-  * Coordination Services - set of nodes, that responsible for coordination

 Usage
 -----